What opportunities will this course give me?

 This programme is suitable for those with a keen interest in theoretical and practical engineering disciplines and who wish to pursue a prosperous career as a specialist engineer in various industries including marine, maintenance, automotive or manufacturing.

-Following successful completion of the programme, students may either progress onto our part-time HNC in Engineering or other Higher Education and we have contact with several local universities offering relevant courses.
+Following successful completion of the programme, students may progress onto the extended diploma.
 Students may also gain employment within the engineering industry and there may be a possibility of continuing your studies at the College.
-The programme can carry up to a maximum of 168 UCAS points equivalent to four A levels.
-The Engineering Diploma also offers students who meet the qualifying entry criteria an opportunity to take an additional qualification in Core maths and EPQ and achieve a recognised and valued Technical Baccalaureate.
+The Engineering Diploma also offers students who meet the qualifying entry criteria an opportunity to take an additional qualification in Core maths.(Quantative Reasoning)

 A career in Engineering could take you to a vast range of industries, including aerospace, automotive, food and drink, marine, medical, IT, construction, nuclear, or even space.
 There are opportunities to work as a mechanical, electrical or chemical engineer in most industries, where you could focus on the research and design elements or take a more hands-on approach with manufacturing and maintenance.